savuzmir/blotter/team/_posts/2021-04-04-sebastijan-veselic.md

 twitter: savuzmir
 alumni: false
 ---
-I am part of the <a href="http://ecologicalbrain.org/">Ecological Brain DTP</a>.
+I am a computational neuroscience research fellow.
 I am interested in what is going on in the brain, and why in that way, when we decide to take actions in the world.
+This involves work on cognitive maps and neural replay.